 A mecca for generations of artists drawn by the region’s luscious light, locations and seasonal ambience, Daylesford continues to attract many well known contemporary artists and craftspeople.

-A short walk east of the town centre leads to the Wombat Hill Botanical Gardens, established in 1863.
+A short walk east of the village centre leads to the Wombat Hill Botanical Gardens, established in 1863.
 Situated on an extinct volcano, the gardens offer tranquil views over the town and surrounding countryside from sunrise to sunset.

 Country roads are peppered with farm gates, roadside stalls featuring seasonal windfalls, cellar doors and much more.
+Every weekend there is a market at the old Railway Station where you can meet many of the makers, farmers, and producers.

 Located an hour’s drive from Melbourne Airport or 90 minutes from the Melbourne CBD, Lake House lies on the shores of Lake Daylesford, in the heart of Victoria’s spa country.